tobyhodges/fair-research-software/episodes/08-code-correctness.md

 This time our tests run without problem.

 Should we add more tests or the tests we have so far are enough?
-What happens if our duration value is `01:20` (one hour and 20 minutes) and our result is not a rational floating point number like `10.25` but an irrational number such as `10.333333333`?
+What happens if our duration value is `10:20` (ten hours and 20 minutes) and our result is not a rational floating point number (like `10.25`) but an irrational number such as `10.333333333`?
 Let's tests for this.

 ```python